A recent book on Maria Callas reveals shocking details about the tragic private life of one of the greatest opera sopranos of the 20th century.

 The book also reveals that her mother sold stories about the soprano’s life to the press and blackmailed her with them for financial gain.

 Once Callas’ mother wrote to her: “Do you know what movie stars of humble origins do once they get rich?
 In the first month, they spend their money to buy a home for their parents and to spoil them.
 What do you have to say about that, Maria?”

 “If she had been a real mother to me for a long time, I would have loved her,” Callas wrote in response.

 Tragically, Callas received no love from her father either, enduring a very dysfunctional relationship with him to the very end.
 He once wrote to the acclaimed soprano that he was dying in a hospital for the poor with the aim of extorting money from her when, in fact, he was only slightly ill.

 “I am tired of my parents’ selfishness, their indifference towards me.
 I do not want to have any kind of relationship with them,” she wrote bitterly at one time.

 Traumatic relationship with Aristotle Onassis

-In a letter Callas wrote which is described in the diary of one of her best friends, the diva reveals the moments of fear she went through with Greek tycoon Aristotle Onassis in 1966, when a sexual encounter involved so much violence that it endangered her life.
+In a letter written by Callas, which is described in the diary of one of her best friends, the diva reveals the moments of fear she experienced with Greek tycoon Aristotle Onassis in 1966 when a sexual encounter turned so violent that it endangered her life.

-The author claims, based on the diary entries, that Onassis often drugged Callas for sexual acts that today would be characterized as rape.
+The author claims, based on the diary entries, that Onassis often drugged Callas for sexual acts that today would be characterized as nothing less than rape.

 In a letter to her secretary, Callas states: “I would not like him (Onassis) to call me and start torturing me again.”